lurnie/chronos/README.md

 - [ ] Redesign parts of the website

 ## Bugs
-- Adding too many newlines in the post creation box makes the text go outside the box

 Please let me know if you find any bugs or security issues.